Skip to content

 BlazeServe came from wanting something more serious than python -m http.server.

-Quick file servers are useful until you need them to behave like real software: large transfers, cache semantics, uploads, throttling, auth, and enough operational visibility to trust what is happening.
+Quick file servers are useful until they need to behave like real software: large transfers, cache semantics, uploads, throttling, auth, and enough visibility to trust what is happening.

 What It Does